noun: forgiveness; plural noun: forgiveness

 However, there was another reason that I also had, and still do some days, anger towards my birth mom.
 Why?
 She was a chronic alcoholic and drank throughout her pregnancy.
 This caused me permanent brain damage and a diagnosis of Fetal Alcohol Syndrome.
 My entire life has been affected by this disorder.

 I have chosen to work on forgiving my birth mom as it relates to her carelessness.
 I keep reminding myself that, in HER situation, she didn’t understand a healthy way to cope with her life.
-She was an orphan, and then a foster child, until she graduated high school.
+She was an orphan, and then a foster child until she graduated high school.
 She had been bounced around from family to family.
 Her own brother got to stay and grow up with her family.
 She was born and placed elsewhere.
 She coped by drinking.
 I try not to blame her.
 She was dealt a crappy hand.
 She may have known she was pregnant, but maybe she didn’t understand the effects alcohol can have on a fetus.
-So, as hard as it may be, I am working every day to forgive my birth mom for the choices she made prior to placing me for adoption.
+So, as hard as it may be, I am working every day to forgive my birth mom for the choices she made before placing me for adoption.

 Forgiveness can lead to healing, and healing can lead to forgiveness.